 On the night of 23/24 December, West Group HQ withdrew to Victoria Gap following a withdrawal by the infantry from Wan Chai Gap.
 The area around Victoria Gap was subject to heavy bombardment.
 Major John Munro, Brigade Major RA, recalls visiting West Group HQ during a truce in the morning of 25 December.

 After considerable search I found West Group HQ in a culvert under Lugard Road.
 Crowe had been shelled out of three houses where he had established his HQ.
 (Diary of Major Monro held at Imperial War Museum)The Crown Colony capitulated in the early afternoon of 25 December 1941.
 The surrendered troops were corralled at various locations, but mostly around Victoria Barracks.
 A few days later they were incarcerated in POW camps at Sham Shui Po, Argyle Street and North Point.
-Captain Allanson may have initially entered Sham Shui Po Camp, but if so, a few months later, in April 1942, he was transferred to Argyle Street Camp, which became designated as an officer's camp.
+Captain Allanson may have initially entered Sham Shui Po Camp, but if so, a few months later, during April 1942, he was transferred to Argyle Street Camp, which became designated as an officer's camp.

 |The freighter Lisbon Maru (Source: Wikipedia)|

-During the morning of 1 October, whilst some one hundred miles southeast of Shanghai, the ship was torpedoed by an American submarine, the USS Grouper.
+During the morning of 1 October, whilst approximately one hundred miles southeast of Shanghai, the ship was torpedoed by an American submarine, the USS Grouper.
 The submarine commander had no way of knowing that the Japanese freighter was carrying British POWs.
 The submarine fired six torpedoes, the fourth of which hit the freighter in her stern near the propeller shaft.
 The ship started taking on water and developed a list, but the old freighter took 24 hours to sink.
 The POWs were battened down in the holds.
 The air became musty and difficult to breathe, and without access to sanitation facilities, the conditions soon deteriorated.
 Since the freighter was slowly sinking by the stern, the No. 3 Hold was taking in the most water.
 A four-man water pump was lowered into the hold, and Captain Allanson helped to operate the pump.

 The Japanese escort vessels tried to tow the sinking ship but to no avail.
 By the morning of 2 October, it became obvious that the ship was going down, and would sink at any time.
 The Japanese soldiers had already been taken off, leaving a number of the crew and some armed guards.
 The Japanese were prepared to let the ship sink with the POWs trapped in the holds.
 When it became clear that the ship was going down, the men in No. 2 Hold managed to break out and release the covers on the two other holds.
-Many of the POWs were shot as they came out on deck.
+Many of the POWs were shot as they came out on the deck.
 Many jumped over the ship's side and started swimming away from the stricken vessel, but a number of these men were shot whilst in the water.
 It was only after Chinese fishermen, from nearby islands, had started picking up survivors that the Japanese did the same.
 Some 800 British POWs lost their lives, including Captain Allanson who was subsequently reported as missing, believed drowned.
 The No. 3 Hold, which had taken in so much water, had the highest number of casualties from drowning.

 After the war, one of the survivors of the sinking, who had been in the same hold, visited Kenneth's widowed mother, Dora Maude Allanson, and told her that Kenneth had manned the pumps to the end.
 In helping to save others, he gave up his life.
 He was remembered by Battery Quartermaster Sergeant Charles Barman, HKSRA, who kept a diary, and who had been in Argyle Street Camp with Kenneth Allanson.